ElectroTechnique/TSynth-for-Teensy3.6/README.md

 - State variable 12dB filter (SVF) with continuous mix between LP and HP (provides notch filter) and BP
 - Cutoff freq and resonance
 - Cutoff can be modulated by dedicated ADSR envelope, dedicated LFO and key tracking
-- LFO has same waveforms as pitch LFO (can be retriggered by note on)  and rate can be set to match MIDI clock  (tempo) with variable delay per bar
+- LFO has same waveforms as pitch LFO (can be retriggered by note on)  and rate can be set to match MIDI clock (tempo) with variable time division delay (1,3/4,1/2,1/4,1/8...)

 Amplifier
 - Dedicated ADSR envelope
 - Glide (up to 1 octave range) with variable time
 - Volume for DAC output
-- Effect amount and mix  - currently for stereo chorus but could be set up to allow choices in programmer
+- Effect amount and mix  - currently for stereo ensemble chorus rate and mix but could be set up to allow choices in programmer

 Programmer
 - 160x80 IPS colour display